Why choose 2D Rendering vs 3D Rendering?

 In disciplines like architecture, civil engineering, landscaping, and planning, 2D rendering is generally the practice of using a program like Photoshop to add color, texture, and shadows to a flat drawing.
 The colors are often more about identifying uses than they are about communicating realism.

 Having an existing drawing is critical to creating a 2D rendering.
-The drawing is often a sketch, but it may also be computer-generated.
 When it is finished, the drawing is not usually intended to have depth.
 The drawing could be a site plan, a floor plan, or a building elevation.
 The 2D rendering is not intended to add realism, but to add interest.

 In the past, these renderings were almost always done with markers, though sometimes watercolor paints were used to wash an image.
 In recent years, 2D rendering software has been used to add create a digital rendering.
 Hand rendering is not likely to go away, and it shouldn’t!
 It’s an incredible skill and can be a beautiful piece of art when it is complete.